Landscape Architecture

 What does it train you for?

 A complete and multidisciplinary educational path, starting from solid references based on Landscape Culture but fully empowering the graduate to use the tools for carrying out the landscape architect profession in an international scenario.
 The course is based on an interdisciplinary training offer, provided in two separate curricula in Italian and English, respectively.
-The Course is taught by the Department of Agricultural, Food and Forestry Sciences and the Department of Architecture and is inspired by the European Convention of Landscape, which commits the signatory states to promote "the training of experts in the field of knowledge and intervention on landscapes".
+The Master Degree Course is taught by the Department of Agricultural, Food and Forestry Sciences and the Department of Architecture and is inspired by the European Convention of Landscape, which commits the signatory states to promote "the training of experts in the field of knowledge and intervention on landscapes".

 What do you learn?